- Why life on Mars is a big deal

 Life existing only on Earth within the universe is just about inconceivable.

-The search for life on other planets is a species unifying goal that should be one of our highest priorities as a species.
+The search for life on other planets is a goal that can unify our species and should be one of our highest priorities, because discovering other life will also mean discovering who we are.

 While it is an emerging and developing field, the question of whether life exists elsewhere in the universe is a verifiable hypothesis and thus a valid line of scientific inquiry.
 Though once considered outside the mainstream of scientific inquiry, astrobiology has become a formalized field of study.

-An interesting note on this topic is that we are encountering the issues with deep time.
-We may find a planet with nothing but single cells that will one day become an advanced, space travelling civilisation, and another that has the titanic ruins of lost promethean empires.
-In the latter case, we were practically a nanosecond too late.
+We may discover a planet with nothing but single cells that will one day become an advanced, space travelling civilisation.
+Or another that has the titanic ruins of a collapsed galaxy-spaning civilisation strewn across its surface.

 If I first see a tree in the winter, I might assume that it is not a fruit-tree.
 But when I return in the summer to find it covered with plums, I must exclaim, 'Excuse me!
 You were a fruit-tree after all.'
 Imagine, then, that a billion years ago some beings from another part of the galaxy made a tour through the solar system in their flying saucer and found no life.
 They would dismiss it as 'Just a bunch of old rocks!'
 But if they returned today, they would have to apologize: 'Well - you were peopling rocks after all!'